 What is Triple Negative Breast Cancer?

-When a cancer is diagnosed, it undergoes laboratory analysis to determine the exact type of cancer and its receptors.
-In the case of breast cancer, there are currently several different receptors that have been identified.
-These are:
+Part of your diagnosis includes a biopsy of your cancer.
+That biopsy is then sent to the lab where it undergoes laboratory analysis to determine the exact type of cancer and its receptors.
+In the case of breast cancer, there are three main receptors that have been identified.

-- Estrogen drives the growth of this cancer so treatment includes blocking estrogen and/or shutting down production of estrogen.
+- Estrogen Receptor (ER)—Estrogen drives the growth of this cancer so treatment includes blocking estrogen and/or shutting down production of estrogen.

-- Similar treatments are used for PR+ as are used for ER+ including hormone therapy such as Tamoxifen and Aromatase Inhibitors.
+- Progesterone Receptor (PR)—Similar treatments are used for PR+ as are used for ER+ including hormone therapy such as Tamoxifen and Aromatase Inhibitors.

 The type of cancer cell found in Triple Negative Breast Cancer is more common in women with BRCA1 gene mutations, younger women, African-Americans and Hispanics.
 Triple Negative Breast Cancer makes up about 15% of breast cancer cases and is more difficult to treat because it lacks a specific target.

 Since it is more difficult to treat, people with this diagnosis can be especially fearful and also feel there isn’t much they can do to help themselves fight against this cancer.
-I want to share some information about a scientific evidence and new clinical trials to show you that triple negative patients may not be as powerless as they once thought.
+I want to share some information about recent studies and scientific evidence to show you that triple negative patients may not be as powerless as they once thought.

-Could something called “methionine depletion” provide the target that is needed for triple negative cancers?
+A new diet that uses methionine depletion is being tested as a possible target for triple negative cancers.
 Methionine is an amino acid that is part of our diet.
 Researchers at the University of Wisconsin conducted experiments to see how cancer behaves when this amino acid is removed from the diet.
-This study was conducted in a laboratory with triple negative breast cancer cells in a petri dish (1).
+Let me say first that this study was conducted in a laboratory with triple negative breast cancer cells in a petri dish (1).
+The study was not performed on people.
+But based on the results of the lab study, a clinical trial is underway to do just that.

-How Were Triple Negative Breast Cancer Cells Deprived of Methionine?
+What Happens When Breast Cancer Cells are Deprived of Methionine?

 Researchers at the University of Wisconsin worked with triple negative breast cancer cells, growing these cells in 1 of 2 different cultures in the lab.
 One normal culture, called a “control” and one culture that was deficient in the amino acid, methionine.
 Three different cell types (MDAMB-468, GILM2 and MDA-MB-231) were treated with seven different cancer drugs including lexatumumab.